kratisto/docs/pages/public_cloud/ai_machine_learning/deploy_guide_03_tokens/guide.fr-ca.md

 ### Using a token to query an AI Deploy app

-With the token we generated in the previous step we will now query the app.
+With the token we generated in the previous step, we will now query the app.
 For this demonstration, we deployed a simple Hello World app that always responds `Hello, World!`.

 You can get the access URL of your app in the details of the AI Deploy app, above the **Tags**.